Black Leaders Urge University Of Colorado to go on Offensive Against Racism

-Black community leaders this week urged the University of Colorado to recruit more minority students and faculty, and to protect them from harassment after a string of racially tinged incidents on the Boulder campus.
+Black community leaders recently urged the University of Colorado to recruit more minority students and faculty and to protect them from harassment after a string of racially tinged incidents on the Boulder, Colo., campus.

-A 20-year-old CU student suffered a broken jaw in June in what police said was a racially motivated attack.
-Two CU students face charges over a racist e-mail sent to a Hispanic cross-country runner and other racially charged incidents on the campus are under investigation.
+A 20-year-old CU student suffered a broken jaw in June in what police say was a racially motivated attack.
+Two CU students face charges over a racist e-mail sent to a Hispanic cross-country runner (see Diverse, Jan.
+12).
+Other racially charged incidents on the campus are also under investigation.

 Burleson is a member of a commission that newly appointed CU President Hank Brown created in August to study the problems and recommend changes.
-The panel, made up of about 40 business and civic leaders, will meet for the first time Jan.
+The panel, made up of about 40 business and civic leaders, met for the first time on Jan.
 21.

-“In 2006, you’ll see a much more aggressive African-American community,” said former Denver Mayor Wellington Webb, also a commission member.
+“In 2006, you’ll see a much more aggressive African-American community,” says former Denver Mayor Wellington Webb, also a commission member.
 “Our expectations for 2006 are very high.”

-The commission will study diversity at the university’s other campuses after it makes its recommendations for the Boulder campus, CU spokeswoman Michelle McKinney said.
-She after the commission issues its recommendations, CU-Boulder Chancellor Phil DiStefano will have 60 days to tell Brown how he plans to address them.
+The commission will study diversity at the university’s other campuses after it makes its recommendations for the Boulder campus, CU spokeswoman Michele McKinney says.
+After the commission issues its recommendations, CU-Boulder Chancellor Phil DiStefano will have 60 days to tell Brown how he plans to address them.

-Webb, Burleson and others said university officials have been receptive to their concerns, making them optimistic about solving racism problems, which they said have “plagued” the university for at least 30 years.
+Webb, Burleson and others say university officials have been receptive to their concerns, making them optimistic about solving race-related problems, which they say have “plagued” the university for at least 30 years.

-The leaders said they would ask the university to agree to an outside audit of progress.
+The leaders say they would ask the university to agree to an outside audit of its progress.

-“Someone has to be able to validate CU statistics to make sure they’re relevant and haven’t been (changed) to put on a good public face,” Webb said.
+“Someone has to be able to validate CU statistics to make sure they’re relevant and haven’t been [changed] to put on a good public face,” Webb says.

 Last month, the Pioneer Fund of Denver donated $1 million to help CU establish a $7.5 million scholarship endowment to boost diversity through the school’s Pre-Collegiate Development Program, which prepares middle school and high school students from traditionally underrepresented groups for college.